September 17, 2018

 (1) Base case parameters assume a gold price of US$1,250/ounce and an exchange rate (CAD$ to US$) of 0.75.
 All amounts are reported in Canadian dollars unless otherwise specified.
 Financial results on 100% equity basis.

 (2) All In Sustaining Cost (AISC) is defined as all cash costs related to mining and processing to final product.
 It includes on-mine and off-mine costs (direct and indirect).
 Sustaining capital costs related to continuing the business including exploration, development and equipment required to sustain production are included.
 Taxes, working capital, M&A, disposals and acquisitions as well as new mine development capital costs are excluded.

 (3) Steady state refers to the long-term average over time where processing throughput is maintained at nameplate capacity

-The PEA is preliminary in nature and includes Inferred mineral resources that are too speculative geologically to have economic considerations applied to them that would enable them to be categorized as mineral reserves.
-There is no certainty that the PEA results will be realized.
+The PEA is preliminary in nature and includes Inferred mineral resources that are too speculative geologically to have economic considerations applied to them that would enable them to be categorised as mineral reserves.
+There is no certainty that the PEA results will be realised.
 Mineral resources are not mineral reserves and do not have demonstrated economic viability.

 The PEA was prepared by CSA Global, an international mining consultancy with experience in Bulgaria, in accordance with National Instrument 43-101 Standards of Disclosure for Mineral Projects (“NI 43-101”).
 A technical report prepared pursuant to NI 43-101 on the Project will be filed on SEDAR within 45 days of the date of this news release.